8. Appendix

 • provide flexibility to leave doors safely open, to accommodate child movement in and out of the space, as required

-• be sliding door, where possible, and have a soft close device on them to minimise finger entrapment
+• be sliding door, where possible, and have a soft close device to minimise finger entrapment

 Project consultants must provide stairs and ramps that comply with the following requirements: […]